Alloy Artifacts

 Referring again to the middle inset, notice that the inner corner of the fixed jaw is rounded, and that the corner of the moveable jaw has an inset cutaway with a matching convex radius.
 The inner radius and matching convex cutaway is a stylistic characteristic often seen on early KTC adjustable wrenches, in contrast to the angled transition more frequently used by other manufacturers, including Toho Kōki.

 Another construction characteristic noted for this wrench is that the pin securing the worm gear is threaded on the outside end.
+The diameter of the pin was measured as 5.00mm at the threaded end and 4.73mm at the interior section.

 [Close-up of Jaw Parts for Toyota Motor 250mm Adjustable Wrench]